Censorship in Israel: Censorship of Palestinian press

-In their section on Palestine, they write that "the Israeli forces have continued to subject Palestinian journalists to arrest, interrogation and administrative detention, often without any clear grounds.
+In their section on Palestine, they write that "the Israeli forces have continued to subject Palestinian journalists to arrest, interrogation, and administrative detention, often without any clear grounds.
 In recent years, the Israeli authorities have also closed several Palestinian media outlets for allegedly inciting violence."

-On 7 December 2021, Reporters Without Borders and the Euro-Mediterranean Human Rights Monitor called for an immediate end to the Israeli travel bans that prevent dozens of Palestinian journalists, from leaving the West Bank and Gaza Strip.
+On 7 December 2021, Reporters Without Borders and the Euro-Mediterranean Human Rights Monitor called for an immediate end to the Israeli travel bans that prevent dozens of Palestinian journalists from leaving the West Bank and Gaza Strip.
 At that time, RSF was aware of at least 21 Palestinian journalists who were banned from travelling abroad.
 In many cases, the travel bans have remained in place for years.

-On 18 August 2022, Israeli forces issued military orders imposing the closure of the seven prominent Palestinian human rights groups’ offices.
-The UN and other international organizations condemned Israel’s escalating attacks against Palestinian civil society.
+On 18 August 2022, Israeli forces issued military orders imposing the closure of seven prominent Palestinian human rights groups' offices after accusing them of operating as fronts for terrorist organizations.
+The UN and other international organizations condemned Israel's escalating attacks against Palestinian civil society.